coq-community/fav-ssr/README.md

-# Functional Algorithms Verified in SSReflect
+# Functional Data Structures and Algorithms in SSReflect

 A port of https://functional-algorithms-verified.org/ to Coq/SSReflect.

 Besides Mathcomp, this also requires the [Equations](https://mattam82.github.io/Coq-Equations/) plugin.

+The book was previously called "Functional Algorithms Verified", hence the FAV acronym.

 ## Contents